 A student who has been assigned accommodations has a legal right to test with those accommodations as approved by the assessment vendor/overseer (i.e., College Board, ISBE).
 The accommodations are applied to each assessment in slightly different ways depending upon the assessment (i.e., students with extended time on the PSAT or SAT must use all of their extended time and cannot move onto to another section until all the accommodated time has been used, but students with extended time on AP exams may move onto another section once the standard time has been used).
-If you have questions about the application of your student's accommodations with particular assessments, please contact his/her case manager, the school psychologist, and/or the assessment director.
+If you have questions about the application of your student's accommodations with particular assessments, please contact their case manager, the school psychologist, and/or the assessment director.

 Questions or Concerns about Accommodations

 In general, your student's case manager or the school psychologist is in the best position to answer questions about accommodations, but you may also contact the assessment director as well.